- Do not use the tip-off service for emergencies.The police emergency number is 112.

 Tell the police about usage of violence for political, ideological or religious reasons.

-Tell us about any site posting threats or hate speech targeting skin colour, ethnic background, religion, outlook, sexual preference or disability.
+Tell us about any site posting threats or hate speech targeting skin colour, ethnic background, religion, outlook, homosexual orientation or disability.